Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Desember 2024 23.27.37 UTC
+- WIB: Minggu, 29 Desember 2024 00.20.47 UTC
-- WITA: Minggu, 29 Desember 2024 00.27.37 UTC
+- WITA: Minggu, 29 Desember 2024 01.20.47 UTC
-- WIT: Minggu, 29 Desember 2024 01.27.37 UTC
+- WIT: Minggu, 29 Desember 2024 02.20.47 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: nature
+Kategori: motivational